BIO

 'Nug' was employed as a lithographic printer with Scrymgour & Sons before he died at his Norwood home on 7 May 1895.
 Some 40 vehicles formed a funeral procession from Elizabeth Street, Norwood, to the Roman Catholic Cemetery at West Terrace.
 Norwood players and officials were among the many mourners, including the legendary 'Bunny' Daly, 'Topsy' Waldron and Alby Green.

 'Nug' was survived by his widow, Bridget Veronica, née Supple, and daughters Maude and Kathleen.
 Maude went on to make her name as Thespian in Australia and the US - she was a friend of Charlie Chaplin - before marrying munitions magnate Earl Hunter Collester in Chicago in 1920.
 She was Mrs A. Wangler when her mother died in 1953.
-Kathleen moved the US, where she too married and as Kaye Sarsfield became a prolific writer of magazine love stories and Westerns.
+Kathleen also moved to the US, where she too married and as Kaye Sarsfield became a prolific writer of magazine love stories and Westerns.

 P Robins April 2017